Jerry M. Fanning

-Jerry M. Fanning (born November 23, 1932, in Colorado Springs, Colorado) is a trainer of Thoroughbred racehorses.
+Jerry M. Fanning (born November 23, 1932) is a retired American trainer of Thoroughbred racehorses.
 He grew up in Texas and began his career in horse racing as a groom for his father, trainer Lev Fanning.
 In 1958, he took out a trainer's license but waited until 1967 before becoming a full-time trainer.

 Fanning's best horse was considered to be Desert Wine which won a number of important stake races and had solid second-place performances in the 1983 Kentucky Derby and Preakness Stakes.
-In 1984 Desert Wine won the Hollywood Gold Cup in which he beat John Henry.
+In 1984, Desert Wine won the Hollywood Gold Cup in which he beat John Henry.